-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Sentencing two women to be caned for "attempted lesbian sex" reveals much of Malaysia’s attitude towards sex and sexuality
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Sentencing two women to be caned for "attempted lesbian sex" reveals much of Malaysia’s attitude towards sex and sexuality

 Last week, two women were sentenced to six strokes of the cane and a RM3300 ($800) fine for “attempted lesbian sex” by the Syariah court in Malaysia’s conservative state of Terengganu, which is ruled by the Islamic party PAS.
 This is the first time homosexual sex has been penalised in Terengganu.